-Directors' expenses in 2018 amounted to £5,997 (2017: £17,557) for travel and subsistence costs for 6 directors.
-These funds were used for two face-to-face board meetings: Glasgow in April 2018 and August 2018 (when the board were in attendance at INSP's Global Street Paper Summit).
+Directors' expenses in 2019 amounted to £15,772 (2018: £5,997) for travel and subsistence costs for 6 directors.
+These funds were used for three face-to-face board meetings: Glasgow in February 2019, June 2019 in Hannover (when the board were in attendance at INSP's Global Street Paper Summit) and October 2019 in Milan.
 Every attempt is made to keep costs down during these meetings by securing accommodation deals and choosing convenient and cost-efficient locations to minimise long-haul board travel for INSP's internationally-based Directors.